How Hiking Guides Are Trained in Taiwan

 Climbing, rappelling, and rope using techniques.

-25. Introduction of the Exams to Receive Certificates
+25. Introduction of the Tests to Receive Certificates

 Introduction of exams and rules.